pingcap/tiflow/dm/docs/RFCS/20220721_continuous_data_validation.md

 ### Self-protection

-Validator `worker` will cache `pending row changes` in memory, to avoid potential OOM, we add an self-protect mechaniam.
-If there's too much `pending row changes` or the overall size of `pending row changes` is too large, validator will be stopped automatically.
+Validator `worker` will cache `pending row changes` in memory, to avoid potential OOM, we add a self-protect mechanism.
+If there are too many `pending row changes` or the overall size of `pending row changes` is too large, validator will be stopped automatically.

 ## Concepts